Nixola/Nixbot/README.md

 !join channel: makes the bot part from the current channel to join a new one.
 A Master is required.

-!secret: it can only be called by Nix.
-Makes Nix the only Master, a Rank 0 one.
+!ignore nick: makes the bot ignore every nick's message until !listen nick is used.
+A Master is required.

+!listen nick: makes the bot listen again to an ignored user.
+A Master is required.

-!help: sends informations about itself to the user who calls it.
+!help: sends this message as a notice to who calls it.